jasontsemf/OptimiceSignupMongo/README.md

 And follow [this guide](https://github.com/itp-dwd/2020-spring/blob/master/guides/database-services-guide.md#mongodb-atlas) to setup your `MongoDB Atlas`.

 If you're set with cloning and `MongoDB Atlas`.
-Create the file `.env` at the root of the project (reference the very end of the guide).
+Create the file `.env` at the root of the project by following [this guide](https://github.com/itp-dwd/2020-spring/blob/master/guides/mongodb-guide.md).
 After installing node, with `terminal`, you can

 ``` sh
 cd the/project/root/path